-This area includes approximately 12,000 acres of public land and is home to a variety of wildlife.
+King Mountain includes approximately 12,000 acres of public land and is home to a variety of wildlife.
 The area is open for outdoor recreation activities such as camping, hunting, wildlife viewing, hiking and mountain biking.
-The mountains vary in elevation ranging from 7,000 to 10,000 feet above sea level, and offer outstanding panoramas of the surrounding valleys and mountains.
-Vegetation includes sagebrush, pinyon-juniper and gamble oak in the lower elevations; with aspen, lodgepole pine and alpine meadows in the high country.
-Water is found in several perennial streams, ponds and springs, but may be scarce during dry years.
+The mountains vary in elevation from 7,000 to 10,000 feet and offer outstanding panoramas of the surrounding valleys and mountains.
+Vegetation includes sagebrush, pinyon-juniper and gamble oak in the lower elevations with aspen, lodgepole pine and alpine meadows in the high country.
+Water is available in several perennial streams, ponds and springs but may be scarce during dry years.

-History of the Area - Public access to the King Mountain Area was provided in 1993 by the Bureau of Land Management (BLM) in a conservation partnership with the Colorado Division of Wildlife and the Rocky Mountain Elk Foundation through the acquisition of private lands along the north slopes of King Mountain.
-Trails and roads within the King Mountain Area are managed for non-motorized travel such as hiking, horseback riding, cross-country skiing, and mountain biking.
+History of the Area - The BLM provided public access to the King Mountain Area in 1993 by in a conservation partnership with the Colorado Division of Wildlife and the Rocky Mountain Elk Foundation through the acquisition of private lands along the north slopes of King Mountain.
+Trails and roads within the King Mountain Area are managed for non-motorized travel like hiking, horseback riding, cross-country skiing, and mountain biking.
 Please respect private land and stay on the roads and trails when traveling through these areas.

 Hunting and Fishing - King Mountain is in Game Management Unit 26.
 All removal of game is subject to the State of Colorado hunting and fishing regulations.
-Game species include: deer, elk, mountain lion, black bear, grouse and rabbit.
+Game species in the area include: deer, elk, mountain lion, black bear, grouse and rabbit.
 Stocked trout are found in the ponds west of the Highway 131 Trailhead.

-Wildlife Viewing- Wildlife encounters often occur in this area.
-A variety of habitats include: riparian, wetland, sagebrush, mountain brush, aspen, lodgepole pine and mountain meadow.
-A variety of raptors, song birds, predators mammals, reptiles and amphibians may also be encountered.
-Camping You may camp on public land in the area.
+Camping - You may camp on public land in the area.
 The camping stay is limited from April 1 to August 31 to seven days; from September 1 to March 31, the stay is limited to 14 days.
 Campers must relocate at least 30 miles away and may not return within 30 days to a previous campsite.
 Personal property may not be left unattended on public land for longer than 24 hours.
 Do not block roads, trails or access to water.
 Construction of permanent camps or improvements is not allowed.
 Campsites must be cleaned up and all traces removed after use.
-Camps must be located at least 150 ft. from any perennial creek or stream, and at least 200 yards from any point source water such as a spring, pond or lake.
+Camps must be located at least 150 feet from any perennial creek or stream, and at least 200 yards from any point source water such as a spring, pond or lake.

-•King Creek Trailhead: Take I-70 to Wolcott and travel north on highway 131 toward Toponas.
-Just before Toponas at the old school house, turn left and go west on Routt County Road 5.
+•King Creek Trailhead: Take I-70 to the Wolcott exit and travel north on Highway 131 toward Toponas.
+Just before Toponas at the old schoolhouse, turn left and go west on Routt County Road 5.
 Travel approximately 2 miles and make a left on Road 5A.
-Travel south on 5A about one mile to the parking area.
+Travel south on 5A about 1 mile to the parking area.

-•Stifel Creek Trailhead: Take I-70 to Wolcott and travel north on highway 131 to the Colorado River Road (Eagle County Road 301).
-Turn left and travel west on the Colorado River Road about 6 miles to Antelope Creek Road on the right.
+•Stifel Creek Trailhead: Take I-70 to the Wolcott exit and travel north on Highway 131 to Colorado River Road (Eagle County Road 301).
+Turn left and travel west on Colorado River Road about 6 miles to Antelope Creek Road on the right.
 Turn right and travel 1.5 miles to the unimproved parking area.

-•Tepee Creek Trailhead: Take I-70 to the Wolcott exit and travel north on highway 131 to the Colorado River Road.
-Turn left and travel west on the Colorado River Road about 7.5 miles to Tepee Creek Road (BLM 8570).
+•Tepee Creek Trailhead: Take I-70 to the Wolcott exit and travel north on Highway 131 to Colorado River Road.
+Turn left and travel west on Colorado River Road about 7.5 miles to Tepee Creek Road (BLM 8570).
 There is an unimproved parking area and a bulletin board available at the trailhead.

 Download King Mountain Visitor Guide and Map